 |Blacks are too light (gray)||Brightness||Left (or down)|

-The second table lists issues that cannot be resolved with menu settings.
+The following table lists issues that are resolved in other ways.
 Select the Probable Cause to get the solution.

 |There is no color at all||Cable Connections|

 |Blues and reds are reversed||Cable Connections|